 This provides for one year of study in any foreign country where a Rotary Club is located.
 Rotary Scholars are expected to be "ambassadors of good will" to the people of their host country.
 For a post-graduate grant, you must apply in your junior year.
-Talk to Dr. Gary Nichols (History Dept.) about this one, in consultation with Dr. Rhodes.
-Sometimes these go untaken.

 Brief description: The Rotary Foundation offers scholarship funding through the Rotary Foundation Global Grant scholarships.
 The scholarship funds graduate-level coursework or research for one to four academic years.

 Field(s) of Study: Rotary’s six areas of focus: Peace and conflict prevention/resolution, Disease prevention and treatment, Water and sanitation, Maternal and child health, Basic education and literacy, and Economic and community development.